EricGebhart/flickr-fetcher/README.md

 matching image folders/images it would only be necessary to point the worker at some new database folder that would be removed before each test run.

+For testing of filesystem problems it might be nice to a have a very small partition mounted somewhere so that out of disk space errors would be easy to create.
+This would be easy to do with a VM.

 #### Testing the fetcher
- Testing  the fetcher is not too difficult as it only has to download an image and create an edn file that we can validate with spec.
+Testing  the fetcher is not too difficult as it only has to download an XML feed and convert it to a list of records.

 We just need a simple component system which consists only of the fetcher component.

 Using a fake XML file with  `file://` url for retrieval should be sufficient to fake it out and get some meta data entries for some images also located in test-resources.

- The use of fake data and a fake url avoids querying flicker for the xml which would be changing continuously,
+The use of fake data and a fake url avoids querying flicker for the xml which would be changing continuously, it can also be reused to test the rest of the system.

+We also have spec, which can help with this.

 Maybe we need one test to make sure the interface with flickr hasn't changed.

+#### Testing the queue

+There probably won't be much to do here if we are using a queuing library.
+Make sure any additional interfaces work.

 #### Testing the worker

 Again, here we have our meta-data file to validate, to make sure the files are created, and that the updates to the metadata file are correct.

-A testing system that consists only of the worker component with a fake metadata file in the work directory using a static image from test-resources should be sufficient to construct reasonable tests.
+A testing system that consists only of the worker and queue components with a fake metadata file in the work directory using a static image from test-resources should be sufficient to construct reasonable tests.
+Until it gets to the end where integration with the database needs to be tested as well.

 ### testing the server

-Probably the easist way to test this is to create a fake database and image folder in test res
+Probably the easist way to test this is to create a fake database and image folder in test resources.
+After testing the fetcher, queue and worker, we should have the code to set this up from our test-resources snapshot.
-This can be simplified some by using the CLI interface.
-By providing default urls and behaviors in the cli tree, which the components use for their startup, we can overide those values for testing.
-The first thing that comes to mind is using a static file url which points to an XML image entry list in test resources.
+Or just have a database snapshot sitting there.

+Send the database some records and images, and then query them back out.

 Using components it is also possible to create fake systems, so we can have a test-fetcher component which feeds the worker component, or a test-worker component which only validates what the fetcher component creates.
+Or a test-worker and test-server which can give the database a workout.

 ## Fault tolerance